新加坡华语资料库

 SAMPLE SENTENCE

-After delivering the passenger to their destination, not only did the thoughtful driver not charge for the trip, but he also offered a condolence gift, which deeply moved the passenger.
+On reaching the passenger’s destination, not only did the thoughtful driver not charge for the trip, he also offered a condolence gift, which moved the passenger greatly.
 (Lianhe Wanbao, 29/2/2020)

 其他地区用语